rhmaxdotorg/pulsechain-validator/README.md

 $ journalctl -u lighthouse-beacon.service (with -f to get the latest logs OR without the get the beginning)
 $ journalctl -u lighthouse-validator.service
 ```

+# Reset Validator Script
+This helper script deletes all your validator data so you can try the setup again if you want a fresh install or feel like you made an error.

+Be careful!
+It deletes and resets things, so read the code and make sure you understand what it does before using it.

+# AWS EC2 Helper Script
+Just some nice-to-haves if you're using the AWS Cloud for your validator server.

 Now let's get validating! @rhmaximalist